johnmyleswhite/Vega.jl/README.md

 - State-level
 - Country-level (by pull request from someone else!)

-Value unclear:
+Value unclear (but still possible):

 - Switch to Nullable Types
 - Sanitize inputs to be correct for visualization
 - change add_data! to not add zeroes everywhere there are blanks
-- Arc visualization
 - overload Base.+ with pipe operator to mimic ggplot syntax
 - Have global settings similar to Seaborn/Gadfly themes
 - Integrate with DataFrames more in-depth